Well, that’s a wrap people, at least for now.

 This is proven through a tattoo Mikasa has on her hand.

-Now, while my opinion about Historia’s pregnancy in the manga has become more positived of the years, my opinion on this scene has not, and the anime makes its reveal a little more problematic.
+Now, while my opinion about Historia’s pregnancy in the manga has gone from negative to more mixed over the years, my opinion on this scene has not, and the anime makes its reveal a little more problematic.

 Mikasa being the descendant of a long lost Shogun always felt a little too convient to me, what with five Titan Shifters and the heir to the throne all coincidentally coming from the same training corps.

-Not onlt this but Mikasa being important to Hizuru has so far amounted to absolutley nothing in the manga.
+Not only this but Mikasa being important to Hizuru has so far amounted to absolutley nothing in the manga.

 The anime makes this reveal even weaker with how its revealed, although that is not be entirely Mappa’s fault.